buwilliams/learn-docker/README.md

 - `docker rm` removes a docker container which you need to do before docker rmi
 - `docker rmi` removes a docker image, i.e. docker rmi my-app:1.0
 - `docker run -v` mounts host filesystem to docker container filesystem
+- `docker system prune` clean up any images, containers, volumes, and networks that are dangling
+- `docker system prune -a` any stopped containers and all unused images

 ## Docker Compose